Thiago Monteiro (tennis): 2011–2013: Early career

-In late 2011, Thiago won his first professional title, the Bahia Open, a Future tournament with US$10,000 in money prize.
+In late 2011, Monteiro won his first professional title, the Bahia Open, a Future tournament with US$10,000 in money prize.
 He battled past his training partner Alexandre Schnitman, winning in close, straight sets.
 This win led Thiago to receive a wildcard entry on the main draw of Aberto de São Paulo, but he was eliminated on the first round by compatriot André Ghem.

 2012 was the last junior year for Monteiro.
 He played in all junior Grand Slams except Wimbledon and focused on Futures and Challengers tournaments.
 Monteiro managed to qualify at 2012 Aberto de Florianópolis, in late February, but he was eliminated in the first round by Thiago Alves.
 In late May, Thiago won his second Futures title, this time on clay, in Bauru.
 The final was a thrilling three-hour victory over Leonardo Kirche, with Monteiro winning despite losing the first set.
 The Brazilian was runner-up on two other Futures played in Brazil: at São José do Rio Preto in August and at Porto Alegre in October.
 Thiago ended the year with a career ranking of 439, after starting the year at the position 701.